Course Summary

 Career Progression

-Upon successful completion of the programme students will be more employable within the industry, or in an academic and/or research career through a PhD programme, such as those offered by the School through our Nanotechnology and Integrated Bioengineering Centre (NIBEC).
+The course will upskill students so they will be better equipped to work in the large medical device and biomedical sectors in N. Ireland.
+Upon successful completion of the programme students will be more employable within the industry, or in an academic and/or research career through an MSc/PGDip programme, such as those offered by the School through our Nanotechnology and Integrated Bioengineering Centre (NIBEC).